foodcoops/foodcoops.github.io/imprint.md

 with them by sending an email [support@lists.foodcoops.net](mailto:support@lists.foodcoops.net).

 As there is no legal entity behind this project we cooperate with the non-profit association Sense.Lab e.V.
-If you wish to get in touch with them please habe a look at their [imprint](https://senselab.org/kontakt/).
+If you wish to get in touch with them please have a look at their [imprint](https://senselab.org/kontakt/).